briankoser/sfc-listeners-guide/episodes/0180-top-50-sci-fi-tv-show-countdown-40-31.md

 # Closing
-{% timeLink podcast_file_url, '26:56' %} Matt tries to record an intro and outro for a sound clip they don't yet have.
+{% timeLink {url:podcast_file_url, t:'26:56'} %} Matt tries to record an intro and outro for a sound clip they don't yet have.